PASS: Certified Subset Repair for Classical and Quantum Pairwise Constrained Clustering: Penalty Weight

 \subsection{Real Hardware Implementation}

-We decided not to test our algorithm on real hardware, since current NISQ devices are composed of noisy and error-prone qubits, which makes them ill-suited for reliable clustering experiments on real hardware \citep{bharti2022noisy}.
-Median two-qubit error rates remain about 0.6\%, so a depth-1 QAOA circuit with $\geq10^3$ entangling gates would succeed with probability $<10^{-3}$ per shot, rendering statistical comparisons meaningless without prohibitively many repetitions \citep{xue2021effects}.
-Moreover, current devices offer only tens to a few hundred qubits, which severely limits the dimensionality and dataset sizes that can be encoded for clustering.
-Consequently, we emulate hardware noise with calibrated AerSimulator models, an established proxy that preserves the qualitative behaviour of today’s devices while deferring physical runs until processors with materially lower gate errors and higher qubit counts become available.
+Real hardware runs are omitted because current NISQ devices remain noisy, which limits reliability for clustering experiments \citep{bharti2022noisy}.
+Median two-qubit error rates remain about 0.6\%, so a depth-1 QAOA circuit with at least $10^3$ entangling gates would succeed with probability below $10^{-3}$ per shot, making statistical comparisons impractical without many repetitions \citep{xue2021effects}.
+Current devices also limit the dataset sizes that can be encoded.
+Hardware noise is therefore emulated with calibrated AerSimulator models.